Biggs jasper

 Biggs jasper is a variety of the mineral jasper.
 It is a "picture jasper" – a jasper that exhibits particular patterns and colors – and is used as an opaque gemstone.
 It exhibits intricate, shell- or layer-like patterns in shades of brown ranging from beige to dark brown.

 The stone was first discovered around 1960 near Biggs Junction, Oregon, and is found in the basalt deposits of the American Pacific Northwest.
 Biggs jasper was formed as mud from volcanic ash was deposited on basalt terrain, and subsequently heated and compressed through volcanic activity.
 Because of this sedimentary origin, it is relatively rare, and is valued as a gemstone.

 Discovery

 The stone is found near Biggs Junction, Oregon (in the background on the far side of the Columbia River).

-Biggs jasper was first found around 1960 at the bottom of a creek near Biggs Junction, Oregon, after possibly being carried some distance by water from the outcrop where it originated.
-More of the stone was found in the 1960s, particularly during road works in 1966 when U.S. Route 97 was relocated through a canyon south of Biggs Junction.
+Biggs jasper was first found around 1960 at the bottom of a creek near Biggs Junction, Oregon, after possibly being carried some distance by water from the outcrop where it originated, and more of the stone was found in the 1960s, particularly during road works in 1966 when U.S. Route 97 was relocated through a canyon south of Biggs Junction.
 Road workers found the jasper in a rock cut, collected it and sold it to rock shops.
 This brought the attractive stone to the attention of collectors, who began to search for it around Biggs Junction.